-On 2 July 2020 the Australian Energy Market Commission (AEMC) initiated a rule change request from Delta Electricity to introduce new 30-minute raise and lower “ramping” frequency control ancillary services (FCAS) into the national electricity market (NEM) to respond to changes in output from variable renewable electricity generators.
+On 2 July 2020 the Australian Energy Market Commission (AEMC) initiated a rule change request from Delta Electricity to introduce an operating reserve market in the national electricity market (NEM) to help respond to unexpected changes in supply and demand.

 Rule change request from Delta Electricity

 On 4 June 2020, the AEMC received a rule change request from Delta Electricity which seeks to amend the National Electricity Rules to introduce 30-minute raise and lower ramping services using the existing FCAS market design framework.

 The timeframe for a draft determination has been extended

 The draft determination deadline was extended in November 2021 to provide time for the Commission to consider:

 - data on the provision of in-market reserves following the implementation of five-minute financial settlement and the wholesale demand response market